tum-ens/urbs/doc/buyselldoc.rst

 resolved buy and sell prices by default in € per MWh.
 In the **Commodity** sheet the new tradable commodities have to be set as type ``Buy`` or ``Sell``.
 The price column in the **Commodity** sheet is then reinterpreted as a factor multiplied to the given price timeseries.
-For an actaul use of the tradeable commodities they have to be converted into demand commodities in a separate process.
+For an actual use of the tradeable commodities they have to be converted into demand commodities in a separate process.
 For a more detailed description of the implementation have a look at the